From “Spiritus Monday Morning,” Bern’s line:

 November!

-We’re reading a book of E.B.
-White’s The New Yorker pieces covering half a century.
-In one, he makes passing reference to “little men up the airy mountains, down the rushy glen,” which we recall from a poem a teacher read to us in grade school.
-We search online for the phrase and discover it is The Fairy Folk by William Allingham.
-At random we select a UK Yahoo page:
+We’re reading a collection of E.B.
+White’s New Yorker pieces covering half a century.
+In one he makes passing reference to “little men up the airy mountains, down the rushy glen,” which we recall from a poem read to us in grade school.
+We search online for the phrase: it is fromThe Fairy Folk by William Allingham.
+At random we pick a UK Yahoo link to read the rest of the poem:

 Up the airy mountain,